boon-teck/Snakey/README.md

 # Gameplay
 I'm sure this needs no introduction but just in case:

-  Hunt the randomly generated "rays of joy" as a Snakey.
+  Capture the randomly generated "rays of joy" as a Snakey.

   Control the gameplay with the arrow keys.